Boyz (Jesy Nelson song): Controversy

 On the day of the release of the music video, Nelson faced accusations of both cultural appropriation and blackfishing for her appearance in the music video.
 Raven Smith of Vogue noted that Nelson's skin tone looked "unnaturally, un-genetically tanned" and that she was "parroting the aesthetics of Blackness".
 The Guardian writer Mikki Kendall said that Nelson "will dispose of her Black costume when it no longer serves her" and that she "exemplifies the exact attitude that makes this type of racist cosplay so desirable.
 She's able to make jabs at the person whose appearance she's seemingly jealous of and insists she's not racist, too."
 The Independent writer Roisin O'Connor called it "a grotesque caricature of what Nelson perceives Black culture to be".

 In response, Nelson said, "I take all those comments made seriously.
 I would never intentionally do anything to make myself look racially ambiguous, so that's why I was initially shocked that the term was directed at me."
-In an Instagram Live, Nelson said furthermore that her "intention was never ever to offend people of color with the video" and that she instead wanted to "celebrate 90's R&B because that era of music is what I love."
+In an Instagram Live, Nelson said furthermore that her "intention was never ever to offend people of colour with the video" and that she instead wanted to "celebrate 90's R&B because that era of music is what I love."
 She shared, "It actually does really hurt me that it may have offended people."
 Minaj defended Nelson from the accusations.
 British TV presenter Charlene White, of Jamaican descent, called Nelson and Minaj's explanation of the video "embarrassing".

 Live performances

 Nelson's debut solo performance of "Boyz" took place on The Graham Norton Show on 29 October 2021.
 Nelson further performed "Boyz" at the 2021 Jingle Bell Ball on 11 December 2021.
-The performances resulted in a number of memes being spread on various social media platforms.
+The performances resulted in a number of memes being spread on various social media platforms mocking Jesy after she screamed “Are you ready” followed by repeated jolting shoulder arm movements and a voice in the crowd responding “No we’re not”.